 The previous Razr phones were clamshell foldables, and we expect the Razr 3 to be the same.
 XDA claims that Ross Young from DSCC said that the Razr 3 will have a 6.7-inch internal display.
 It will also supposedly have a 2400 x 1080 resolution and a 120Hz refresh rate.

 We don't know what the external display size will be, but the Razr 5G had a 2.7-inch cover display.
-Considering the jump to a 6.7-inch internal display, we'd expect the outer one to get bigger, too.
+Considering the jump to a 6.7-inch internal display, we'd expect the outer one to get bigger, too, and Blass' video seems to back that theory up.

 Motorola Razr 3 specs

-According to a report by XDA Developers, the Razr 3 will feature true flagship specs unlike its predecessors.
-The site's source claims that the phone will feature a Snapdragon 8 Gen 1 chip, which is the best chip available for Android phones right now.
+Initial reports suggested that the Razr 3 would offer true flagship specs by running on a Snapdragon 8 Gen 1 chip, a top-tier system-on-chip.
 This is a significant step up over the Snapdragon 710 in the Razr (2019) and the Snapdragon 765G in the Razr 5G.

 There will also supposedly be various RAM and storage configurations.
 You might be able to choose between 6GB, 8GB, or 12GB RAM options and 128GB, 256GB, and 512GB of storage.
 This is a lot more choice than the previous Razr, which only came in 8GB/256GB.